grafana/tempo/docs/sources/tempo/operations/troubleshooting/metrics-generator.md

 ### Discarded spans in the generator

-Spans are rejected from being considered by the metrics generator by a configurable slack time as well as due to user configurable filters.
+Spans are rejected from being considered by the metrics-generator by a configurable slack time as well as due to user configurable filters.
 You can see the number of spans rejected by reason using this metric:

 ```